matm/gocov-html/README.md

 ```
 $ gocov test strings|./gocov-html -cmax 90 > strings.html
 ```
-In this example, there are only 5 matches added to the report.
+In this example, only 5 matches are added to the report.

 ## Donate